Apollo: Atmospheres and Soundtracks: Overview

-On 19 July 2019, in celebration of the 50th anniversary of the Apollo 11 moon landing, a special version of the album was released, featuring the remastered original, as well as an accompanying album of 11 new instrumental compositions by Brian Eno, Roger Eno & Daniel Lanois that reimagine the soundtrack to For All Mankind.
+On 19 July 2019, in celebration of the 50th anniversary of the Apollo 11 Moon landing, a special version of the album was released, featuring the remastered original, as well as an accompanying album of 11 new instrumental compositions by Brian Eno, Roger Eno & Daniel Lanois that reimagine the soundtrack to For All Mankind.

 Album cover photograph

-The orbital photograph of the lunar surface is a hand held Hasselblad-camera photograph made during the mission of Apollo 17 in December 1972.
-The ID-number of the photograph is AS17-150-23069 (Magazine 150-LL).
-It shows a closeup view of the most southern section of Mare Serenitatis on the eastern part of the moon's near side.
+The orbital photograph of the lunar surface is a hand held Hasselblad-camera photograph made during the Apollo 17 mission in December 1972.
+It shows a closeup view of the most southern section of Mare Serenitatis on the eastern part of the Moon's near side.
 Also visible are Promontorium Archerusia (the oblong system of hills), Brackett (the shallow crater), Dorsum Nicol (the wrinkle ridge), Rimae Plinius (the three grooves), and the northern part of the rim of the pronounced crater Plinius.
-On the cover of the album, the upper margin of the orbital Hasselblad photograph is rotated 90 degrees to the right.
+On the album cover, the upper margin of the orbital Hasselblad photograph is rotated 90 degrees to the right.
 Also visible on the cover photograph is the brightness of Mare Serenitatis to the north (rightward) of the shallow crater Brackett and Rimae Plinius.
 When observed through a telescope, this region shows a subtle yellowish or tannish grey color.
 The region to the south (leftward) of Mare Serenitatis shows a subtle bluish grey, which is the overall color of Mare Tranquillitatis.
-On the cover of the album, these subtle real colors are not reproduced, only the abrupt change of brightness is visible.
+On the cover these subtle real colors are not reproduced, only the abrupt change of brightness is visible.

-Hasselblad photograph AS17-150-23069 is also seen as Figure 59 in Part 1 of Chapter 4 (The Maria) in NASA SP-362: Apollo Over The Moon, a view from orbit.

-Small photograph

-The small photograph on the back side of the LP cover is AS14-73-10116, made during the mission of Apollo 14 in February 1971.
-It shows small sections of the walled plains Fra Mauro and Bonpland.
-The grooves on the floors of both walled plains are known as Rimae Parry.
-The distinct and largest one of the small bowl shaped craters in this photograph is Fra Mauro F.